How to submit your work to the White Lily Society

 What to submit, how to submit, and everything in between.

 Are you… a chronic yearner?
 A hopeless romantic?
 Addicted to tragedy?
-The sweetest beast around? prone to whimsy?
+The sweetest beast around?
+Prone to whimsy?
 Then the White Lily Society is looking for you!

 Now, let’s get acquainted, shall we?

-This post was last updated on: the 3rd of February, 2025.
+This post was last updated on: the 6th of August, 2025.

-LIMITED TIME SUBMISSION PROMPT: closing February 28th.
+LIMITED TIME SUBMISSION PROMPT: closing August 31st.

 REGULAR SUBMISSION GUIDE.